oele-isis-vanderbilt/SyncFlow/service/docker/README.md

 ```

 ## Development Database
-For development purposes, you can use the `docker-compose.postgres.yaml` file to run the service with a development database.
-To run the service with a development database, run the following command(use `.env` file to set the environment variables):
+For development purposes, you can use the `docker-compose.postgres.yaml` file to run a postgres instance locally ( in this case use `.env` file name to set the environment variables):

 ```shell
 $ docker-compose -p livekit-mmla-dev --file docker/docker-compose.postgres.yaml up -d